kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 ### OAuth2 Authentication Strategy

-The Oauth2 strategy, implemented by the [Passport Oauth Plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-oauth), authenticates a user  via Github, Google+, Facebook, Twitter, or any identity provider using OAUth2 protocol with the "Authorization Code" grant type.
+The Oauth2 Authentication Strategy, implemented in the [Passport Oauth Plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-oauth), authenticates a user via Github, Google+, Facebook, Twitter, or any other identity provider that uses the OAuth2 protocol with the "Authorization Code" grant type.

 For more details about OAuth2 protocol, click [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2#grant-type-authorization-code).

-The following diagram shows how a Oauth2 authentication request flows between the client application, the third-party authenticatino provider, and Kuzzle Backend components:
+The following diagram shows how a Oauth2 authentication request flows between the Client Application, the Authentication Provider (in this case GitHub), and the Kuzzle Backend components:

 ![auth_scenario_details_oauth2]({{ site_base_path }}assets/images/request-scenarios/auth/details-oauth2.png)

-The authentication flow has two steps:
+The authentication flow has two steps: first we request the Authentication Provider's URL used to authenticate the user on the third-party platform, then we perform the authentication.

-#### Step One: Get the OAuth2 Provider URL
+#### Step One: Request Authentication Provider URL

 * The user calls the `login` action of the Auth Controller:
 ```javascript